 The Board of Education believes that an educational opportunity is the right of every student and that the school district will seek to provide an atmosphere conducive to the orderly pursuit of this right.
-Principals attempt to foster the learning process for every child through reasonable means; however, there are occasions when principals must take extreme measures to deal with behaviors that are not acceptable at school.
+Principals attempt to address student misconduct through a full range of responses that do not remove the student from the classroom or school.
+However, there are occasions when principals must take extreme measures to deal with behaviors that are not acceptable at school.

-Out-of-school suspension is a measure taken for the protection of the student and his/her peers and to help the student deal with his/her problems.
+Out-of-school suspension is a measure taken for the protection of the student and his/her peers and to help the student deal with his/ her problems.
 Principals are required to follow certain steps before suspending a student which include investigating the situation, attempting to conference with the pupil's parents/guardian and providing written notice of suspension.
-The number of days for suspension is determined by the principal.
+The number of days for a suspension of 10 or fewer days is determined by the principal.
+Suspensions of more than 10 days are imposed by the superintendent.